storyblok/storyblok-php-richtext-renderer/README.md

 ## Testing

-We use phpunit for tests.
-You can execute the following task to run the tests:
+We use PHPUnit for tests.
+You can execute the following composer task to run the tests:

 ```bash
 composer run test